zhifanz/fanqiang/README.md

 - Has **Nodejs** installed on local machine.
 See [download link][1] for more details.
 - Has an AWS access token.
 See [manage AWS access token][2] for more details.
+- Has an Aliyun access token if you want to use tunnel feature.

 [1]: https://nodejs.org/en/
 [2]: https://console.aws.amazon.com/iam/home#security_credential